Iris Project

 Lecture Notes

-Iris is a framework that can be used for reasoning about safety of concurrent programs, as the logic in logical relations, to reason about type-systems, data-abstraction etc. In case of questions, please contact us on the Iris Club list or in our chat room.
+Iris is a framework that can be used for reasoning about safety of concurrent programs, as the logic in logical relations, to reason about type-systems, data-abstraction etc. In case of questions, please contact us in our chat room.

 Below we provides notes from a lecture introducing to Iris.
 The lecture notes have been used in an M.Sc. level course at Aarhus University.
 See the iris-project.org page for an overview of research that uses Iris one way or another.